aws-samples/data-and-ml-governance-workshop/README.md

 To effectively use this repository you would need to have a good understanding around AWS networking services, AWS CloudFormation and AWS CDK.

+# Instructions

+The repository is intended to be followed with the instructions from the workshop, however individual instructions for different parts of it can also be found within each of the modules:

+- [Module 1: Account Bootstrapping Portfolio](./module-1/account-bootstrap-service-catalog-repo/README.md): this section will show you how to create the AWS Service Catalog portoflio to bootstrap new AWS Accounts with AWS Control Tower blueprints.

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.